rei/osbridge/content/slides.md

 notes: |
     - Thats as far as we got before the conference!
     - Wanted to get further, but accepted the risk
+    - Figured it might be helpful to others, network
     - --
     - After Legal research, present our case
     - Motivation for "yes" unclear
     - --
     - Projects!
+    - Actively writing projects in an OSS way

 - Formal meeting with legal and security